 1. Many learning centers have popped up across the country.
 They rely on memorization of facts until they become second nature.
 Rote memorization is used to create automaticity so that when a child sees multiplication facts, she automatically knows the answer.
 Using flashcards and timed drills is a common way to learn math facts.
 The more you practice math drills, the better the chance that the information will move from short-term to long-term memory.
+BUT, kids learn best when they’re having fun.
 Make a game out of memorization.
 Try music and rhythm.
 After dinner, the entire family can take turns calling out answers to math facts.
 Think of this…..we sing the alphabet song over and over to our young children and eventually, we become giddy when they eventually sing it to us.

 2. Kinesthetic means movement.
 Adding movement and activity to a concept truly incorporates the whole body into learning.
 When we engage the body, we form new pathways in the brain to improve our memory.
+Clap out math facts or make songs out of them.
 Draw facts and figures on the concrete with sidewalk chalk and jump on the number as it’s called out.
 This works great with number lines and rounding.
 Draw a huge number line on the sidewalk and call out a number.
 Your child can then jump toward the 0, 5, or 10.

 The Special Needs SCHOOL Survival Guide answers ALL of your questions about school and special needs.
 All of your questions answered with hundreds of helpful tips to use immediately.